This post is in honour of male feminists and their dating rituals.

 The friend who moderated the Media Coop got in touch a few hours later to say ‘hey did you know your post is going viral?’ and I had the WHAT? of discovering you write something just for yourself to think things through and discover a lot of other human beings are thinking through exactly the same things you are. 🙂

 Have considered changing that (straight monogamous cisman) line now – now that I know there are actual readers coming to this blog around the world who aren’t just the one dude who mistreated me, or the three imagined reading-friends or the controversial because nonexistent cat.
 For the sake of keeping the original experience, like amber, I have left it as it was.
+(Update June 2018: I changed it!
+Because what the hell, this all applies to poly folks too).
 Thanks to all who have written in to say these values and practices are great for all the feminist dudes, poly dudes or relationship anarchists or really any sort of feminist men who want to grow as human beings and be good to the women and nonbinary folks they date and love. 🙂 Thanks for reading everyone!
 I’m floored.
 And incredibly honoured to know you.

 So honestly, this blog – the title, the image – it all began as a joke.
 As a joke to myself, thinking no one else would be reading along.
 Turned out the universe has a sense of humour.